tomtomwombat/fastbloom/README.md

 For a Bloom filter with a bit vector of size 64 and desired hashes 24, 24 (potentially overlapping) positions in the bit vector are set or checked for each item on insertion or membership check respectively.

-Other Bloom filters derive 24 positions based on 24 hashes of the item:
+Other traditional Bloom filters derive 24 positions based on 24 hashes of the item:
 - `hash0(item) % 64`
 - `hash1(item) % 64`
 - ...